 Remember to update your pet’s microchip details with Central Animal Records if you change your address.

 Owning a pet

 Agriculture Victoria has handy information on everything from how to prevent a dog attack to building an enclosure for your cat.

-For laws related to owning a dog or cat in Victoria, see the Victorian Law Foundation's Dogs, Cats, Neighbours and You booklet.
+For laws related to owning a dog or cat in Victoria, see the Victorian Law Foundation's Owning dogs and cats - the essentials.